Our solutions for material characterization

 Backscattering is directly related to the photon transport mean free path (l*).
 The l* (µm) is the distance above which the photon loses the initial direction of the incident beam.
 Transmission is directly related to the photon mean free path (l) which is the average distance between scatterers.
 Thus, Transmission and Backscattering light intensities both depend on particle size and concentration.

 Turbiscan technology measures Transmission or Backscattering intensities versus over the sample height and aging time.
 It is possible to monitor particle diameter evolution and concentration change (sedimentation, creaming, …).
-Mean diameter can be calculated from Backscattering or Transmission intensities thanks to Mie theory using above equations
+Mean diameter can be calculated from Backscattering or Transmission intensities thanks to Mie theory using the above equations